slyvex-core/slyvex-stratum-bridge/docs/hive-setup.md

 At this point the flight sheet should be happy:
 ![image](https://user-images.githubusercontent.com/59971111/191894518-0b02dacf-9904-4f53-81de-5bb952568146.png)

-Last step, you just need to edit the custom miner section with the address of the kaspa node you're mining to.
-This needs the full ip/port so it'll look similar to `192.168.0.12:16110` save the changes after you're finished
+Last step, you just need to edit the custom miner section with the address of the slyvex node you're mining to.
+This needs the full ip/port so it'll look similar to `192.168.0.12:28110` save the changes after you're finished

 ![image](https://user-images.githubusercontent.com/59971111/191894833-98eabaa2-2210-4ac5-a974-8ad94573a4e5.png)